Be the bridge.

 This is me

-Before Storyhunter, Alex was a video journalist for CurrentTV and a foreign correspondent in Rio de Janeiro for Bloomberg News.
-He received the Overseas Press Club award for best reporting in Latin America in 2010 and the SABEW prize for best international investigative story -- after uncovering federal police evidence and court documents that proved how top executives of the world's largest banks help rich Brazilians evade taxes and launder money.
+Throughout his career as a foreign correspondent and investigative journalist, Alex received the Overseas Press Club award for best reporting in Latin America in 2010 -- after uncovering federal police evidence and court documents that proved how top executives of the world's largest banks help rich Brazilians evade taxes and launder money.

 From Journalist to founder of Storyhunter

 While working as a foreign correspondent in Rio de Janeiro, I saw how there were so many stories left untold because media companies and brands didn't have an easy way to find, hire and pay local filmmakers, journalists and production companies.
 Not only did the world miss out on some of the most important stories, a lot of journalists and filmmakers stopped pursuing their passion because they couldn't find enough jobs doing the work they loved.

 I remember on one particular story for Bloomberg TV, I tried to convince my bosses to hire a local documentary filmmaker to produce a piece from the Vidigal favela, a hillside slum controlled by drug dealers and perched between some of the most expensive real estate in Latin America.
 I soon realized it would be impossible to hire a local documentary filmmaker who knows the story best, and in this case knows the security precautions better than anyone.
 Apparently there was a policy that we needed to either send a full crew from New York, or hire a production services company within their list of approved Brazilian vendors.
 We ended up hiring a crew of 3 with a gigantic TV camera and a large van, to carry all the people and equipment.